infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 We've made a basic assignment for you that implements a simple Hotel booking system.
 You'll learn to think in terms of events instead of state.
 This assignment uses [EventStore](https://eventstore.com/) as a datastore for events.
 We also use the [EventFlow](https://github.com/eventflow/EventFlow) framework.

-**Requirements**
-* dotnet core 3.0
+## Acknowledgements
+This application is largely inspired by: https://github.com/luontola/cqrs-hotel

-**Some useful EventSourcing articles**
+## Background and useful articles on EventSourcing
 * https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome
 * https://arkwright.github.io/event-sourcing.html

-This application is largely inspired by: https://github.com/luontola/cqrs-hotel
+## Requirements
+- dotnet core 3.0
+- docker
+- optional: docker-compose

 ## Getting started
 1. Create the `appsettings.json` files by copying the `appsettings.Example.json` files in